 Curtin bucket list

-Curtin is a beautiful place with a vibrant campus culture.
-With time, Curtin has developed its landmarks, its celebrities and its rituals.
+Curtin is a unique space with a vibrant campus life.
+With time, Curtin has developed its landmarks, it’s celebrities and its rituals.
 With the help of students, we’ve collated a list of things that you simply must do before you leave Curtin at the end of your degree: